wjzhengsh/blockchain/develop_enterprise.md

     The `composer identity request` command creates creates a credentials directory that contains the relevant certificate files.

-4. Select **Members** from the navigation menu, then select the **Certificates** menu option and click the **Add Certificate** button.
+4. In your Network Monitor, select **Members** from the left navigation menu.
+In the "Members" screen, select the **Certificates** tab and then click the **Add Certificate** button.

-5. Enter a unique name for this certificate in the **Name** field, this name cannot include dashes or hyphens.
+5. Enter a unique name for this certificate in the **Name** field.
+This name cannot include dashes or hyphens.

-6. Open the `admin-pub.pem` file created earlier and copy the contents of this file into the **Key** field and press the **Submit** button.
+6. Open the `admin-pub.pem` file that is created earlier and copy the contents of this file into the **Key** field.
+Press the **Submit** button.

-7. Use the user interface to stop the peers, then start the peers.
+7. In the "Overview" screen of your Network Monitor, restart the peers.

-8. The certificate should now appear in the list of certificates.
+8. The certificate should then appear in the list of certificates.

 ## Step Five: Creating your channel